In Depth: The Swish Pan Transition

 Tutorial: 60 Second Studio | Episode 13 | Roll

-There are several other parameters to choose from, and of course, the nifty FxBrowser included in Sapphire 8.
+There are several other parameters to choose from, and of course, the nifty FxBrowser is included in Sapphire 8.
 Just click the Load Preset button which brings up the Preset Browser.
 As with all of the Sapphire 8 plug-ins, you have the option to create and save your own presets.
 Click Save Preset and a dialog box will pop up.

 With S_SwishPan you’ll need to set the Background to the layer you want to swish to or it will just transition to black, great if you want to transition to black.
-Next is Transition Dir, a popup menu that allows you to chose if you’re wiping the layer on or off.
+Next is Transition Dir, a popup menu that allows you to choose if you’re wiping the layer on or off.

 Sapphire transitions have the option of auto-animate or being keyframed.
 In Premiere, I am all about auto-animating, but in After Effects, I prefer to keyframe the Wipe Percent parameter.
 To set this up in Sapphire, under Auto Trans, choose Yes or No. If it’s enabled, the transition is automatic.
 If it’s Off, you’ll need to keyframe the other parameters.

 Direction is the parameter for which way the clips move during the transition.
-The options are on the x and y axis (Left, Right, Up, Down), so no angled wipes are allowed.
+The options are on the x and y-axis (Left, Right, Up, Down), so no angled wipes are allowed.
 The Blur Amount is the amount of motion blur on the transition.
 Overlap is the amount that the two clips overlap.
 Slow In and Slow out are settings to ease the effect in our out.
 Opacity is pretty obvious.

 CineFlare Hand Held is a plug-in for Final Cut Pro X and works on the FxFactory FxEngine.
-It allows users to take locked-down footage and add interesting effects like whip pans, various lens focuses and zooms, and shakes, bumps, and jitters.
+It allows users to take locked-down footage and add interesting effects like whip pans, the various lens focuses and zooms, and shakes, bumps, and jitters.

-CineFlare Hand Held Promo
+CineFlare Hand-Held Promo

 Whoosh is a nice little swish pan transition in the FxFactory package.
-It runs in Final Cut Pro X, Motion, Adobe After Effects and Adobe Premiere Pro.
+It runs in Final Cut Pro X, Motion, Adobe After Effects, and Adobe Premiere Pro.
 It comes with 4 presets and it works a lot like the others in this article.

 One feature that this plug-in has that others don’t have is the option to adjust the exposure during the transition.
 You can adjust Peak Exposure positively for a lightened transition, or set it to a negative value for a darkened transition.

-Andy’s Swish Transitions is built on the FxFactory FxEngine and is a free download for Final Cut Pro, Motion, After Effects and Premiere Pro.
-It has no presets, but has several parameters such as Pan Direction, Whip Factor, which is how strong the effect is, and Transition Timing, which are Ease Controls.
+Andy’s Swish Transitions is built on the FxFactory FxEngine and is a free download for Final Cut Pro, Motion, After Effects, and Premiere Pro.
+It has no presets but has several parameters such as Pan Direction, Whip Factor, which is how strong the effect is, and Transition Timing, which are Ease Controls.
 A Transition Layer can be chosen to pan into and, like BCC Swish Pan, the Transition Progress can be Automatic or manually keyframed with percentages.

-Free Swish Transitions for Final Cut Pro, Premiere Pro, AE and Motion Promo video
+Free Swish Transitions for Final Cut Pro, Premiere Pro, AE, and Motion Promo video

 If you want to create some swish pans but don’t want to use plug-ins, here are a few tutorials for After Effects and Premiere Pro.